-Description: Rain harvesting is a container or system designed to capture and store rainwater discharged from a roof.
-The rain harvesting system consists of a storage container, a downspout diversion, a sealed lid, and an overflow system.
-Typical rain harvesting systems hold between 50 and 500 gallons of water, and may work in series to provide larger volumes of storage.
+Rainwater harvesting (tanks or barrels) are designed to capture stormwater runoff from roofed structures.
+The system typically consists of a storage container, a downspout diversion, a sealed lid, and an overflow system.
+Rainwater harvesting may also be called rain pails, rain savers, or cisterns.